November 8, 2018

 In complete contrast with FacileThings, Todoist takes a rather simplistic approach on the GTD method and works on quick brain-dump of ideas by creating to-do lists, organizing and prioritizing tasks, creating subtasks and dependencies as well as creating projects and subprojects.

 With due dates and recurring tasks reminders, you can easily organize all your tasks according to their frequency of occurrence and check off the tasks that have been done.
-In this way, you can get a clear picture of all the tasks currently in progress and the ones which need to be done in future.
+In this way, you can get a clear picture of all the tasks currently in progress and the ones which need to be done in the future.

 Furthermore, through Todoist, you can also review your project’s performance via visually appealing charts and graphs which help in understanding the current progress and future actions for goals achievement.